+However, this section will shortly cover what Binder is.
 Binder makes it possible for us to create custom computing environments.
 Furthermore, these computing environments can be shared and used by many other researchers.
-For example, the exact data analysis can be run, by another suser, by following a link to RStudio that can be run in a web browser.
+For example, the exact data analysis can be run, by another scientist, by following a link to RStudio that can be run in a web browser.
 Finally, Binder is powered by BinderHub, an open-source tool that deploys the Binder service to the cloud.

 In this R and Binder tutorial, we will use mybinder.org.
 You may now ask yourself: how does Binder work?
 Binder is pulling a repository, that we set up on GitHub into a Docker container.
-After this, Docker packages our data, code and all the dependencies, specified in a file, into a docker container.
-Finally, this is done to ensure that our scripts works seamlessly in any environment.
+After this, Docker packages our data, code, and all the dependencies, specified in a file, into a docker container.
+Finally, this ensures that our scripts work seamlessly in any environment.

 How to Use Binder for Reproducible Code

-In this Binder tutorial, will create a scatter plot on a map and use when we create our Binder repository.
+In this Binder tutorial, we will create a scatter plot on a map and use it when we create our Binder repository.
 Here, we use the following tools and r-packages: